If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of a Forensic Video Analysis expert.

 Well, the reality is the way video and images are captured can have a dramatic impact on how people interpret what they see – and often leading to incorrect conclusions.

-This is why video forensic analysts are essential when any videos (or images) are submitted as evidence during a trial.
+This is why forensic video analysts are essential when any videos (or images) are submitted as evidence during a trial.

 There are a tremendous number of camera makes and models on the market today, including dedicated digital photography cameras, action cameras (ie. Go-Pro), smartphones, and of course security system cameras.